survey-me-io/SurveyMeWeb/README.md

 - _features currently under development_

-Things to do before (09/30/2020):
+Things to do before (10/03/2020):
-1. Firebase Hosting Service Test (Felix)
-2. Draft Email Template (Michael)
-3. Find 3 more professors and put them on excel (Felix)
+1. Send out all Emails (Felix and Michael)
-4. Keep Learning Bootstrap (Michael)
+2. Keep Learning Bootstrap (Michael)
-5. Trying to Start writing the backend (Michael)
+3. Trying to Start writing the backend (Michael)

-Things to Discuss (09/30/2020):
+Things to Discuss (10/03/2020):
-1. Website Hosting
+1. Sharing updates with Profesors

 Stages:
 1. Technologies- Problem Fit (Identify if a problem does exist and try to a technology to solve it) <== Current